 Browse courses to find something that interests you.

-In this online on-demand course, HWL Ebsworth partner Gary Newton discusses the implications of recent cases in retail and commercial leasing.
-He discusses issues including:
+In this online, on-demand course, HWL Ebsworth partner, Gary Newton, discusses the implications of recent cases in retail and commercial leasing.
+Issues discussed include:

-This course consists of a 1-hour video recording of a talk by Gary Newton, Partner, HWL Ebsworth, together with reference resources.
+This course consists of a 1-hour video recording of a presentation by Gary Newton, partner with HWL Ebsworth, together with reference resources.

 This course will assist participants to: